section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 ### Creating a finger counter program using computer vision, OpenCv, and Python
 First, we need to prepare our working environment in _Pycharm_.
 To do so, open the pycharm app and click `create a new project` on the window that appears.

-This will be as shown in the screenshot below.
+This will be as shown in the screenshot below:

 ![Project](/engineering-education/creating-a-finger-counter/project.png)

 After clicking `create a new project`, a new window will appear.
 Click the `create` button.
 Now that we have Pycharm ready, we need to install the Python libraries we need for our project.

 ### Installing the Python libraries we need for our project
-Click on the `terminal` as shown in the screenshot below then follow the steps below it.
+Click on the `terminal` as shown in the screenshot below and follow the steps below it.

 ![Terminal](/engineering-education/creating-a-finger-counter/terminal.png)